iamcarrico/openbaratx/_posts/2016-03-02-safe-rides.md

 ### Free rides on Lyft

 We want to make sure you have some easy ways to get home, so we have partnered up with Lyft to give you a free ride when you sign up.
-Use the code "[OPENBARATX](https://www.lyft.com/invited/OPENBARATX)" to get your first free ride.
+Use the code "[OPENBARATX](https://www.lyft.com/invited/OPENBARATX)" for up to $50 in credit to start your account off.

+### Pedicabs

+All across downtown Austin, there will also be a host of pedicabers.
+They are all amazing people, and you should get at least one pedicabs ride while you are in town.
+Be nice, tip well— strike up a conversation.

+<br><br>

 And remember the words of Helen Mirren